 1] Using Group Policy Editor

 Open Local Group Policy Editor.
 For that, press Win+R, type gpedit.msc and hit the Enter button.
-Alternatively, you can search for “Group Policy” in Taskbar search box in case you are using Windows 10.
+Alternatively, you can search for “Group Policy” in the Taskbar search box in case you are using Windows 10.

 After opening Local Group Policy Editor, navigate to the following path-